 Frequently Asked Questions

-What causes nausea in the middle of the night?
+Why do I wake up nauseous in the middle of the night?

-Can stress cause nighttime nausea?
+Can spiritual issues cause nighttime nausea?